Dynamic of mayor, administrator proves effective

 Miller said the expertise brought in by Collins translated to good guidance and leadership for city employees and nationwide connections for those employees to utilize.

-In the year of Collins and Miller leading the city, the North Sheridan Interchange moved its completion date up a full year; the State Loan Investment Board approved funding to help a manufacturing company relocate its headquarters to Sheridan’s high-tech business park in a $14 million operation; the water meter installation project narrowly avoided an $800 million setback; and city employees completed road and walking path improvements at Kendrick Park and Fifth St.
+In the year of Collins and Miller leading the city, the North Sheridan Interchange moved its completion date up a full year; the State Loan Investment Board approved funding to help a manufacturing company relocate its headquarters to Sheridan’s high-tech business park in a $14 million operation; the water meter installation project narrowly avoided an $800,000 setback; and city employees completed road and walking path improvements at Kendrick Park and Fifth St.

 With four council member seats up for reelection this year, Miller hopes the joint role of city administrator and mayor will help continuity within the group and the positive, quick work done under their direction will continue.